When marketing your life coaching business is as life-giving and transformational as your coaching

 - What are your business needs?
 Is it time to simply grow your email list?
 Do you need to attend to the marketing basics (see above) before you do a deeper project?
 Have you established a unique approach and it’s time to write your book?

 - What is your marketing archetype?
 Knowing your deepest why will help you get clear on the strategy you’ll choose and how you carry it out.
 Celebrators often do dynamic events, because it shows them at their best.
-An Adventure Guide shows what’s possible in her talk, while a Nurturer creates sanctuary for a particular purpose with his talk.
+An Adventure Guide shows what’s possible in her talk, while a Nurturer creates a particular kind of sanctuary with his talk.

 In my Compelling Expert 4-month boutique program, I go over these questions with each client in an intensive session, and I drum up a bunch of notes.
-We circle back, we go deep, we let the answers percolate, and the whole time I’m tuning into what might be their best way to get out into the world.
+It’s powerful to look carefully at all this stuff, and you’d be amazed at what bubbles up – as in, a great way to connect with your peeps.

-What is your big way of changing lives?
+What is your big way of changing lives and getting clients?

 You’ve got this, my friend.

 4. Be Unstoppable